Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 1. Label and categorize every email

-Flag, label, and categorize each email to maintain an organized inbox.
-The clearer this process is, the easier it becomes to locate specific emails when needed.
+Flag, label, and categorize each email to keep an organized inbox.
+The clearer this process is, the easier it becomes to find specific emails when needed.

 Everyone has their own way of organizing their inbox.
 It depends on your work and personal needs, so you might need some trial and error to find what works best for you.